 Tara has an Advanced Diploma in counselling and is a member of the BACP.
 Tara is also trained in both Mindfulness and meditation.
 The combination of her counselling skills along with mindfulness and meditation really helps clients to be in the moment and explore their feelings.
 Tara strongly believes in everyone’s ability to change and her infectious positivity ripples throughout the centre.
 She is passionate about supporting our clients to believe in their innate goodness and kindness.
 Tara has always had love for The Providence Projects, has many years of successful recovery and values how all clients are treated with dignity and respect.

-Dougie has been working at The Providence Projects since 2012.
-Dougie has an Advanced Diploma in Counselling, gaining accreditation with BACP.
+Dougie has been working at The Providence Projects since 2010.
+Initially working in the support team, Dougie always felt that he would have more to give as a therapist.
+He was keen to pursue his ambitions, helping clients to get recovery and reach their full potential in life.
+He achieved an Advanced Diploma in Counselling, gaining accreditation with BACP.
+He has also recently undergone training in interpersonal group therapy with Action on Addiction, accredited by the University of Bath.
+Dougie's passion for his work as a therapist is clear to see.
 He has a beautiful, laid back manner and is a very calm and composed counsellor.
 In long term recovery himself, Dougie knows exactly where addiction leads and what is required to make the journey into recovery.

 Helena was the first person under the age of 25 to gain a full Honours Degree in Addictions Counselling from Bath University.
 After working at another treatment centre for 8 years, she joined The Providence Projects in January 2017.
 She has developed and presents the Relapse Prevention Programme using the latest evidence based techniques and is always there for our clients with a listening ear and kind supportive words.
 She brings youth, vitality and enthusiasm to the team and is loved by the clients.